 For families determined eligible based on meeting the criteria for Initial Job Search, Boards must ensure the initial Need Reason entered into the child care case management system is “Initial Job Search.”

-If a parent reports they have met the minimum activity requirements described in D-1008.a, within or by the end of the three-month period, the Board must ensure continued care for the remainder of the 12-month eligibility period and collect required documentation for income and activity hours.
+If a parent reports they have met the minimum activity requirements described in D-200 within or by the end of the three-month period, the Board must ensure continued care for the remainder of the 12-month eligibility period and collect required documentation for income and activity hours.
 Staff members must also add a new Need Reason, “Working,” in the child care case management system for the remainder of the 12-month time frame.

 D-300: Choices Child Care